Achieving a Professional Finish in Painting and Decorating: Coats, Rollers, and Techniques

 - Less splatter: Quality rollers splatter less.
 They keep the area cleaner and reduce touch-up time.

 - Faster Application: These rollers hold more paint.
-So, they let painters cover more area in less time.
+So, they let painters cover more areas in less time.

 Tips for Using a Roller Like a Pro